Working Tickets in the App

 Agent-side commands require MANAGE_TICKETS permission in the ticket project.

-If a project enforces a ticket template with required user-editable fields, /ticket create opens a modal flow in Discord so the reporter can fill those required fields before the ticket is created.
+If a project or the selected ticket type enforces a ticket template with required user-editable fields, /ticket create opens a localized modal flow in Discord so the reporter can fill those required fields before the ticket is created.

 Required template fields of type file are not supported in Discord slash-command creation.